What to expect

 - Would you like to change how all or some of your plan funding is managed.

 You do not need to pick new goals at each plan review but your plan, supports and services should be helping you make progress towards your goals.

-Find out what to expect in your plan review meeting.
+Find out what to expect in your plan reassessment meeting.

 Longer plan durations for participants in a stable situation

 Participants are able to request plan durations of up to three (3) years.